foldi/SimpleSim/README.md

 http://bl.ocks.org/foldi/raw/5884986/

+* Run 'grunt complexity' to generate a cyclomatic complexity report in a 'report' folder.
-* A pre-commit hook runs plato for measuring cyclomatic complexity and 'grunt test' to lint and test.
+* A pre-commit hook runs plato for measuring complexity and 'grunt test' to lint and test.